iwebhub/nightsparrow/README.md

 Nightsparrow came in fourth, but hey, One Direction didn't win on The X Factor either.

+### Documentation
+There's now a wiki we're working on: https://phabulous.pulsir.eu/w/nightsparrow/

+If you'd like to contribute, feel free to send me an email and I'll point you in the right way.
 ---------

 Infokup project page: https://www.infokup.hr/projekt/383/Nightsparrow